 Willow Falls, located in the lush forest of Willow River State Park, is nearly 100 feet in width and teeming with cascading water over multiple drops of intricate rock formations.
 The falls are located on the Willow River and fairly easy to access, with the water eventually feeding the larger St. Croix River.
 Consider taking a trip to Willow Falls in the winter, as well.
 You and your family will be amazed by the ethereal drifts of ice and snow that cover the area!

 Looking to narrow your search for waterfalls in Wisconsin even further?
-Check out this roundup of five top spots for Wisconsin waterfalls.
+Check out these easy-to-access waterfalls throughout Wisconsin.